-This is the Best Scalloped Potato Recipes.
-It's a cheesy, creamy scalloped potato recipe made with fresh potatoes, cheese, sour cream, and herbs.
-If you've ever wondered how to make scalloped potatoes in the oven, this is is the potato recipe for you.
+This creamy scalloped potato recipe is a cheesy, scalloped potatoes recipe made with fresh potatoes, cheese, sour cream, and herbs.
+If you've ever wondered how to make the best-scalloped potatoes, we've got you covered.
+These baked scalloped potatoes are perfect for your family dinner or holiday meal.

 Creamy Scalloped Potatoes Video Tutorial